Tiffany & Co. Tiffany Body Lotion Review

 Review

-Results you may expect from using Tiffany & Co.
-Tiffany Body Lotion:
+Does Tiffany & Co.
+Tiffany Body Lotion Work?

-Lightly moisturizing: Tiffany & Co.
-Tiffany Body Lotion has a moisturizing rating of 3.2 out of 10.
+According to CreamScan analysis, Tiffany & Co.
+Tiffany Body Lotion is lightly moisturizing, with a moisturizing rating of 3.2 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a high humectancy of 6.5 out of 10, due to the high content of Glycerin (est. ≈4.0%) and Propylene Glycol (est. ≈2.5%).